JesusPuga/destacame/README.md

 > Backend api to be used with REST FRAMEWORK, tested with frontend [Traveling](https://github.com/JesusPuga/destacame-front)
 - CRUD with driver, passenger, travel, travel_plan, bus and journey
+- ERD.pdf in root path includes the entity relationship diagram

 # Prerequisites